Our People

 • Fellow and Tutor in Chemistry

-I went on to a DPhil in theoretical chemistry in Oxford, a postdoc in the ultrafast spectroscopy group of Prof Helen Fielding (UCL), and came to specialise on theoretical spectroscopy and coherent control as a Marie Curie Fellow with Dr Christian Jungen (Laboratoire Aimé Cotton, Paris).
-Following a stint as visiting scientist at ITAMP (Harvard), I started my own research group at the University of Edinburgh.
-I joined St Peter’s in 2022 as Tutor in Chemistry and Associate Professor of Physical and Theoretical Chemistry.
+I have a DPhil in theoretical chemistry from Oxford with Prof. Mark Child (FRS), did a postdoc in ultrafast spectroscopy with Prof. Helen Fielding at UCL, and learned theoretical spectroscopy as a Marie Curie Fellow with Dr Christian Jungen at Laboratoire Aimé Cotton.
+Following a year as visiting scientist at ITAMP (Harvard), I started my own research group at the University of Edinburgh.
+I moved to Oxford in 2022.
+I am Tutor in Chemistry at St. Peter's College and Professor of Physical and Theoretical Chemistry at the University.

 Teaching

 I have taught chemistry students at University of Edinburgh and at University College London, engineering students at Uppsala University, mathematics students at the African Institute of Mathematical Science, and physics students at Université Paris-Sud.
-Being exposed to various cultures and teaching styles makes my teaching adaptive and responsive, and I cherish the opportunity to interact with students with a varied intellectual and cultural background.
+Exposure to different cultures and teaching styles has made my teaching adaptive and responsive, and I cherish the opportunity to interact with students with varied intellectual and cultural backgrounds.

 Research